Last updated: April 30, 2026 | By the LearnPath Team

 Why "Python Projects" Is the Real Benchmark

-Python is the world's most popular programming language, holding a 23.28% share of the TIOBE Index as of 2025 and growing 27% year-over-year in job demand according to Statista.
+Python is the world's most popular programming language, holding a 23.28% share of the TIOBE Index as of early 2026 and growing in job demand year-over-year according to multiple developer surveys.
 Millions of people watch Python tutorials every day.
 The problem is that most of them never build anything.

-The top complaint across r/learnpython and r/learnprogramming this year is consistent: learners finish a tutorial, understand the syntax, then freeze when they try to build something on their own.
+The top complaint across r/learnpython and r/learnprogramming remains consistent into 2026: learners finish a tutorial, understand the syntax, then freeze when they try to build something on their own.
 This is the tutorial-to-project gap, and it is the single biggest obstacle between knowing Python and using Python professionally.
+Recent Reddit threads from April 2026 confirm the pattern: "Once you know basic syntax, loops, functions, and data structures, building something of your own is what exposes gaps and drives progress."

 The channels in this list were selected specifically because they teach through building.
-Each one spends the majority of its content creating real, functioning programs, not just explaining concepts in isolation.
-That is the distinction that matters for 2026.
+Each one spends the majority of its content creating real, functioning programs rather than explaining concepts in isolation.
+That is the distinction that matters.
+For a deeper take on the broader self-teaching workflow, see our guide on how to learn Python from YouTube.

 1. Tech With Tim - Best for Game Dev, Discord Bots, and AI Projects